 🖖🏼 Worst ideas are often the best ideas.

 Marina Abramovic talks about asking her students to come up with a number of ideas and to put them on a piece of paper each.
 She would then tell them to go through the whole pile and throw away all the ideas that they didn’t like into a bin.
 She would go to the bin to go through the discarded ideas.
 The best ideas are often the worst ones, she says.
 Never throw an idea away or rip off a page from your notebook.

 🤙🏼 Dedicate notebooks to ideas, not activities.

 Creativity is multi-disciplinary, and so are notebooks.
 Best creatives seek for ideas, and the execution is a natural result of it.
-So, don’t spare notebooks to techniques, or activities, like this-is-my-writing-book, and this-is-my-watercolour-notebook, but dedicate them to ideas, like this-is-my-notebook-about-fun, and this-is-my-notebook-about-my-dark-side.
+So, don’t spare notebooks to techniques, or activities, like this-is-my-writing-book, and this-is-my-watercolour-notebook, but dedicate them to ideas, like this-is-my-notebook-about-fun, like this-is-my-notebook-about-my-mum and this-is-my-notebook-about-my-dark-side.

 🖕🏼Every notebook is a diary.

 Notebooks belong to their owners, not to the rest of the world.
 At least, not right away.
 Notebooks allow privacy to messy experimentation.
 That doesn’t mean that a notebook cannot be the object of voyeurism, eventually.
 But the number 1 purpose of a notebook is to create a safe space to hatch ideas.
 So respect that introverted, reflective space and care for the integrity of your notebook.

 I keep practicing and reflecting on how I can make the most out of notebooks every single day and I invite you to do the same.
 If you’re still not sure where to start, let me give you a few more ideas.
 Here are some more things you can do with your notebooks: